AlgoGenesis/C/Mathematical Algorithms/Readme.md

 ## Algorithms

-### Backtracking Algorithms
+- **Backtracking Algorithms**:
   - **N-Queens Problem**: A solution for placing N queens on an N×N chessboard without threatening each other.

-### Karatsuba Algorithm
+- **Karatsuba Algorithm**:
   - **Karatsuba Multiplication**: An efficient method for multiplying large numbers using a divide-and-conquer approach.

 ## Usage